 Cliff Richard's ridiculous Legal Costs

-Cliff Richard is suing the BBC over reports that he was being investigated for sex offences, and is in the process of claiming damages for breach of his privacy.
+Cliff Richard is suing the BBC over reports that he was being investigated for sex offences, and is in the process of claiming damages for breach of his privacy, after reports were published widely in the media, as the searches at his home were being carried out.

 The BBC is, quite understandably, objecting to the level of costs incurred, stating that they are “grossly unreasonable and disproportionate”.